Nogent-sur-Seine: Population

-Personalities
+Notable figures

+Sculptor Alfred Boucher was born and raised here.
+He later expanded his career in Paris, where he also acted as a teacher and mentor to younger sculptors.

-Sculptor Camille Claudel lived in Nogent-sur-Seine with her family from 1876 to 1879.
+Camille Claudel, known as a sculptor, lived in Nogent-sur-Seine with her family from 1876 to 1879.

-Frédéric Moreau, the hero of Gustave Flaubert's novel Sentimental Education, is a native of Nogent-sur-Seine.
+Frédéric Moreau, the hero of Gustave Flaubert's novel Sentimental Education, is identified as a native of Nogent-sur-Seine.

 The abbey of Nogent-sur-Seine was destroyed during the French Revolution.
 Fragments of it were used in 1817 in making the canopy over the graves of Pierre Abélard and Héloïse d'Argenteuil at the Père Lachaise Cemetery.

 International relations

 Nogent-sur-Seine is twinned with: